mikewitk/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Features

+* Tweet Compose tool is hidden when loading the page
+* Auto focus on text input for composing new tweet
+* Tweet Compose tool count for characters
+* Error messages are displayed for tweets with no letter or more than 140 characters
+* Tweets are stored on DB
+* Stored tweets are loaded to the page
+* Tweets follow specific HTML/CSS rules
+* New tweets are added to the page without reloading

+Tweeter is built upon:

+**Front-End**

+* HTML
+* CSS
+* JS
+* jQuery
+* AJAX

+**Back-End**

+* Node JS
+* Express
+* MongoDB

 ## Getting Started